thekingsmakers/Intune/Device Managemet/Bulk Primary User Removal Intune/NewBulkPrimary User Removal/ReadMe.md

 # AzureAD Module Checker and Installer

-This PowerShell snippet ensures that the correct version (`2.0.2.140`) of the **AzureAD** module is installed on the system before proceeding with the rest of your script.
+This PowerShell snippet ensures that the correct version (`2.0.2.140`) of the **AzureAD** module is installed on the system before proceeding with Device Managemet/Bulk Primary User Removal Intune/NewBulkPrimary User Removal/WorkingIntunePrimaryUserRemovalScript.ps1 script.
 If the module is missing or a different version is installed, it will:

 1. Uninstall all existing versions of the `AzureAD` module.
 2. Install the required version (`2.0.2.140`).